 • The product of the PMO, in a sense, is the report to management, but also to project managers and teams on the progress of every project and the project portfolio.
 The reports should be easy to download and share.

-When it comes to investing in the resources that your PMO requires to succeed, the Birdview PSA project portfolio management software package can give your service organization the best chance of success.
+When it comes to investing in the resources that your PMO requires to succeed, the Birdview project portfolio management software package can give your service organization the best chance of success.

 With its comprehensive enterprise-ready set of tools, it will help PMOs: